 Throughout my time in leadership, I’ve found that by uncovering what’s most meaningful for my team and the company as a whole, I’m better able to take action on what matters most.

-The first place to start is by asking the right questions.
+You can start gathering feedback from your employees today by learning to ask the right questions.
 Here are some of the best I’ve found:

-The research of positive psychology is clear: happiness is a precursor to success and accomplishment, not the other way around.
+The research on positive psychology is clear: positivity is a precursor to success and accomplishment, not the other way around.
 When your team is happy, they not only come up with better solutions, but their satisfaction also helps to build a culture of high performance and low turnover.
-This question simultaneously sends the message that your employee matters beyond mere performance and work-related issues.
-By quantifying happiness, you can get a quick snapshot of this metric team-wide.

-The best source of innovation is often found by people who already work for you.
-Since suggestion boxes have gone the way of the fax machine, this opens the door for team members to throw out ideas for improvement, no matter how big or how small.
-Imagine that the next AirBnB is humming in one of your employees’ heads.
-You have now presented the opportunity to hear all about it.
-This not only elicits what could be valuable responses, but also makes the respondent feel connected and appreciated.
+The best source of innovation is often found by people who already work for you because they have insider knowledge of your product or service but with a unique perspective.
+Since suggestion boxes have gone the way of the fax machine, asking this question opens the door for team members to share ideas for improvement, no matter how big or small.

-This one will probably be the toughest on your team, but the responses will also be incredibly worthwhile.
-You will learn what your employees perceive are core leadership values, and determine if they are in sync with the values of management and the company as a whole.
-The insights offered here will also aid you to promote internally.
-You will separate the chaff from the wheat, as it takes a courageous and skillful employee to tell their manager where they have room to grow.
+There are few better ways to model seeking and accepting constructive criticism than by asking this question.
+And while it might be difficult to ask at first, it will get easier over time and the responses will be incredibly worthwhile.
+You will learn what your employees perceive as core leadership values, and determine if they are in sync with the values of management and the company as a whole.
+The insights offered here will also aid you to promote internally as it takes a courageous and skillful employee to tell their manager where they have room to grow.